Vajrayana: Terminology

 In medieval India, the initial terms that were used to refer to the tantric Buddhist tradition were Mantranāya ("Path of Mantras") and Mantrayāna ("Mantra Vehicle").
 Later, other terms were adopted, like Vajrayāna ("Diamond Vehicle" or "Thunderbolt Vehicle").

 In Tibetan Buddhism practiced in the Himalayan regions of India, Nepal, Tibet, and Bhutan, Buddhist Tantra is most often termed Vajrayāna (Tib. རྡོ་རྗེ་ཐེག་པ་, dorje tekpa, Wyl. rdo rje theg pa) and Secret mantra (Skt.
 Guhyamantra, Tib. གསང་སྔགས་, sang ngak, Wyl. gsang sngags).
-The vajra is a mythical weapon associated with Indra that was said to be indestructible and unbreakable (like a diamond) and extremely powerful (like a thunder).
+The vajra is a mythical weapon associated with Indra that was said to be indestructible and unbreakable (like a diamond) and extremely powerful (like a thunderbolt).
 Thus, the term is variously translated as Diamond Vehicle, Thunderbolt Vehicle, Indestructible Vehicle, and so on.

 The vajra, or diamond, is an adamantine symbol.
 A diamond has two qualities: it has the power to shatter all ordinary stones, and conversely, no stone can break a diamond.
 The actual vajra is the mind that has the realization of the ultimate truth inseparably merged with a special kind of tantric bliss. [...]
 That is why the vajra, or diamond, is the symbol of the tantric path and its result: the wisdom of nondual emptiness and bliss.

 In Chinese Esoteric Buddhism, it is generally known by terms such as Zhēnyán (Chinese: 真言, literally "true word", referring to mantra), Tángmì or Hanmì (唐密 - 漢密, "Tang Esotericism" or "Han Esotericism"), Mìzōng (密宗, "Esoteric Sect"), or Mìjiao (Chinese: 密教; Esoteric Teaching).
 The Chinese term mì 密 ("secret, esoteric") is a translation of the Sanskrit term Guhya ("secret, hidden, profound, abstruse").